Aastha-Arora/mission-mars-web-scraping/README.md

 ### Step 2 - MongoDB and Flask Application
 MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped.
-Pymongo is used for CRUD applications for the database.
+PyMongo is used for CRUD applications for the database.

 Flask App `app.py`